-Upfest was amazing.
-Bristol’s always had a strong street art scene and was where a lot of my favourite music from the 90s was coming from; there’s just so much really great work going on everywhere you looked.
-I usually paint on my own and wasn’t sure how I’d cope with the crowds of people walking about but everyone I spoke to was really cool, loads of great conversations with folk from all walks of life, really felt in my element for once.
-I had a bunch of friends there to support me, shout out the Black Heart crew and TFA, and the whole weekend was great craic.
-I ended up painting both days just ’cause I was enjoying myself; to be fair I probably preferred Saturday’s piece but hey, I was living in the moment, met some really cool people and had a blast; will definitely be applying next year again.
+Upfest was amazing; Bristol’s always had a strong street art scene and was where a lot of my favourite music from the 90s was coming from, there’s just so much really great work going on everywhere you looked.
+I usually paint on my own and wasn’t sure how I’d cope with the crowds of people walking about but everyone I spoke to was really cool; loads of great conversations with folk from all walks of life, I really felt in my element for once.
+I had a bunch of friends there to support me, shout out the Black Heart Crew and TFA, the whole weekend was great craic.
+I ended up painting both days just cos I was enjoying myself to be fair I probably preferred Saturday’s piece but hey I was living in the moment; met some really cool people and had a blast, will definitely be applying next year again.

 No specific events in mind but I’m open to painting anywhere if the opportunity comes up.

 Do you think Belfast will ever be up there with the likes of London and Bristol, as a city renowned for its street art?

 Ive never been involved with the Belfast scene but I’d say it’s a bit of an unfair comparison as Northern Ireland in general is a bit behind the times with most things.
 Belfast has a much smaller population therefore has less people who make art, so has to rely heavily on the same groups of people working together.
 I also think Belfast will always have that historical element linked with the political/tribal themed murals that London and Bristol never had which gave them a good head start on the more innovative stuff .

 Do you have a favourite wall or piece of art in Belfast?

 What are your upcoming plans?